scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 A variety of tools currently exist for diagnosis of Parkinson’s through pre-motor symptoms.
-For example Parkinson’s seems to measurably affect olfactory sensitivity prior to presenting motor symptoms more than other motor neuron diseases, as illustrated by the University of Pennsylvania Smell Identification Test (UPSIT).
-While there is still more work needed to refine tests like these, it is one example that proves the feasibility of earlier diagnosis of Parkinson’s disease.
+For example Parkinson’s seems to measurably affect olfactory sensitivity prior to presenting motor symptoms more than other motor neuron diseases, as illustrated by the University of Pennsylvania Smell Identification Test (UPSIT).[chaudhuri2016] While there is still more work needed to refine tests like these, it is one example that proves the feasibility of earlier diagnosis of Parkinson’s disease.
 The PPMI holds that discovery of one or more biomarkers for PD is a critical step for developing treatments for the disease.
-Chahine & Stern conducted a search of existing PD articles relating to objective biomarkers for PD and found that there are several potential candidates, including biofluids, peripheral tissue, imaging, genetics, and technology based objective motor testing.
+In [chahine2016] a search was conducted of existing PD articles relating to objective biomarkers for PD and found that there are several potential candidates, including biofluids, peripheral tissue, imaging, genetics, and technology based objective motor testing.
-Dinov et al. explored both model-based and model-free approaches for PD classification and prediction, jointly processing imaging, genetic, clinical, and demographic data.
+Dinov et al. [dinov2016] explored both model-based and model-free approaches for PD classification and prediction, jointly processing imaging, genetic, clinical, and demographic data.
 They were able to develop and full data-processing pipeline enabling modeling of all the data available from PPMI, and found that